Klosmi/html-basics/JS-basic.md

   color2.mymethod();
   // "Hello color grey-color!"
   ```
-  *Lets create another method instead of `myethod`, and this new method gives back the RGB colors*
+  *Lets create another method instead of `mymethod`, and this new method gives back the RGB colors*
   *The `this` when we're inside of a class, it refers to the instance of the class, the individual `color1`, `color2`, etc. object.*.
   ```
   class Color {